RickGelhausen/HRIBO_ReadTheDocs/docs/source/overview.rst

 • **replicate** ID used to distinguish between the different replicates (e.g. 1,2, ...)
 • **inputFile** Indicates the according fastq file for a given sample.

-..note:: If you have paired end data, please ensure that you use the *samples_pairedend.tsv* file
+.. note:: If you have paired end data, please ensure that you use the *samples_pairedend.tsv* file

 As seen in the *samples.tsv* template: